Making a Wedding Request list for your DJ

 - Ceremony: (30 Minutes) 15 minutes of prelude music, 3 to 4 songs during the ceremony.

-- Cocktail hour and Pictures (60 minutes) During this time a DJ may play around 50 minutes of Background music.
+- Cocktail hour and Pictures (60 to 90 minutes) During this time a DJ may play around 50 minutes of Background music.

 - Entrance, Speeches, possibly first Dance (15 Minutes)